ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 }
 ```

-**Cool, we can now map authorities from any OAuth2 access-token, issued by any authorization-server, by just editing a configuration property!**
+**Cool, we can now map authorities from any OAuth2 access token, issued by any authorization-server, by just editing a configuration property!**

 ### 4.4.
 Authentication Converter & `AuthenticationManagerResolver`
 As we already defined a powerful authorities converter, defining an authentication converter is just a matter of calling it and retrieving the username, following the configured JSON path: